Dimensions: 120x50x45cm - 270 liters or 71 gallon

 Fauna: Crossocheilus oblongus, Caridina multidentata, Clithon corona, Planorbarius corneus (Leopard Ramshorn snails)

-Fertilization: Bolbi Plantavit red booster 6ml and Plantavit potassium+ 3ml - daily via Chihiros dosing pump - in frist few weeks, later switching to Plantavit complete
+Fertilization: Bolbi Plantavit red booster 6ml and Plantavit potassium+ 6ml - daily via Chihiros dosing pump - in frist 7 weeks.
+Switching from Plantavit red booster to Plantavit complete from week 8

 Water change: 50% twice a week (at the moment)